Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization: Introduction and Scope

 \section{Introduction and Scope}

 We present the third paper in a flavon/Froggatt--Nielsen~\cite{FN1979} trilogy in which a one-flavon plus three-messenger-chain model generates a single hierarchy parameter $B$ (with $\epsilon \equiv 1/B$) and a rational-exponent ``$B$-lattice'' that organize fermion Yukawa textures.
-Building on the mass fits established in the first two papers~\cite{Barger2026bfn,Barger2026bfnb}, we translate the lattice structure into sharp predictions for weak mixing in the quark sector.
+Building on the mass fits established in the first two papers~\cite{Barger2026bfn,Barger2026bfnb}, we translate the lattice structure into predictions for weak mixing in the quark sector.

 A minimal three-angle plus one-phase Cabibbo--Kobayashi--Maskawa (CKM)~\cite{Cabibbo1963,KM1973} parametrization makes the Cabibbo angle an interference between the up- and down-sector $(1,2)$ rotations, while CP violation is governed by the same hierarchy through a compact Jarlskog invariant~\cite{Jarlskog}.
-At a benchmark point motivated by the lattice, the resulting CKM magnitudes and Wolfenstein parameters~\cite{Wolfenstein} agree with the Particle Data Group global fit~\cite{PDGCKM2024} at the quoted precision.
+At a benchmark point motivated by the lattice, the resulting CKM magnitudes and Wolfenstein parameters~\cite{Wolfenstein} agree with the Particle Data Group global fit~\cite{PDGCKM2024} to better than $0.3\sigma$ and $0.5\sigma$, respectively.

-We further exhibit coefficient-cancelling relations in which ratios of CKM elements reduce to pure rational powers of $B$, providing multiple independent determinations of the hierarchy parameter from weak-mixing data alone.
+We further exhibit ratio relations in which the leading $B$-power dependence of CKM elements is isolated, providing multiple consistency checks of the hierarchy parameter from weak-mixing data.
+These ratios are insensitive to the order-one coefficients at the level of the $B$-power counting but are not strictly coefficient-independent; the role of the multi-messenger coefficient structure is quantified in Sec.~\ref{sec:coefficient-sensitivity}.
+Throughout, we keep three levels of claim distinct: the lattice fixes the rational exponents; the benchmark of Sec.~\ref{sec:cp-phase-lattice} demonstrates that an order-unity coefficient realization exists; and no claim of uniqueness of that realization is made.
 We restrict attention to the quark sector and CKM mixing, deferring lepton mixing~\cite{Pontecorvo,MNS} to a separate analysis.